 Continuous gas detection systems depended upon to measure and detect hazardous gas leaks in the workplace requires periodic maintenance to ensure proper operation.
 The frequency with which this routine maintenance is required depends on the environment.
-The following table is intended to serve as a general guideline for routine maintenance.
-The conditions in your particular application, as well as your organization's maintenance policies, will ultimately determine the best routine maintenance schedule for your equipment.
+We recommend a visual inspection every 6 months.
+The conditions in your application, as well as your organization's maintenance policies, will ultimately determine the best routine maintenance schedule for your equipment.
 Routine Visual Checks